We’ve all been there…

-Betta fish, for example, are known for breathing at the surface.
-You should have a good idea how your fish normally behave, before assessing them.
+Betta Fish, for example, are known for breathing at the surface.
+You should have a good idea of how your fish normally behave, before assessing them.

 Your Brown Algae problem could be lighting related which is why it’s important to ensure that your aquarium has sufficient light levels.